clemsos/writings/_quora/2012-11-19-What-are-some-movies-with-easy-to-understand-Mandarin-Chinese.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are some movies with easy to understand Mandarin Chinese? - Quora
+    What are some movies with easy to understand Mandarin Chinese? - Quora
 ---